Roberts Court: Membership

 Roberts was originally nominated by President George W. Bush as an associate justice to succeed Sandra Day O'Connor, who had announced her retirement, effective with the confirmation of her successor.
 However, before the Senate could act upon the nomination, Chief Justice William Rehnquist died.
 President Bush quickly withdrew the initial nomination and resubmitted it as a nomination for Chief Justice; this second Roberts nomination was confirmed by the Senate on September 29, 2005, by a 78–22 vote.
 Roberts took the constitutional oath of office, administered by senior Associate Justice John Paul Stevens (who was the acting chief justice during the vacancy) at the White House after his confirmation the same day.
 On October 3, Roberts took the judicial oath provided for by the Judiciary Act of 1789, prior to the first oral arguments of the 2005 term.
 The Roberts Court commenced with Roberts as Chief Justice and the remaining eight associate justices from the Rehnquist Court: Stevens, O'Connor, Antonin Scalia, Anthony Kennedy, David Souter, Clarence Thomas, Ruth Bader Ginsburg, and Stephen Breyer.

 President Bush's second nominee to replace O'Connor, Harriet Miers, withdrew before a vote; Bush's third nominee to replace O'Connor was Samuel Alito, who was confirmed in January 2006.
 In 2009, President Barack Obama nominated Sonia Sotomayor to replace Souter; she was confirmed.
 In 2010, Obama nominated Elena Kagan to replace Stevens; she, too, was confirmed.
 In February 2016, Justice Scalia died; in the following month, Obama nominated Merrick Garland, but Garland's nomination was never considered by the Senate, and it expired when the 114th Congress ended and the 115th Congress began on January 3, 2017.
 On January 31, 2017, President Donald Trump nominated Neil Gorsuch to replace Scalia.
-Democrats in the Senate filibustered the Gorsuch nomination, which led to the Republicans exercising the "nuclear option," changing its standing rules by a simple majority vote and thereby circumventing the need for a supermajority to overcome the filibuster.
+Democrats in the Senate filibustered the Gorsuch.
 After that, Gorsuch was confirmed in April 2017.
 In 2018, Trump nominated Brett Kavanaugh to replace Kennedy; he was confirmed.
 In September 2020, Justice Ginsburg died; Trump nominated Amy Coney Barrett to succeed Ginsburg and she was confirmed on October 26, 2020, eight days before the 2020 election.

 In January 2022, Breyer announced his retirement effective at the end of the Supreme Court term, assuming his successor was confirmed, in a letter to President Joe Biden.
 Biden nominated Ketanji Brown Jackson to succeed Breyer, and she was confirmed by the Senate three months later.
 Breyer remained on the Court until it went into its summer recess on June 30, at which point Jackson was sworn in, becoming the first black woman and the first former federal public defender to serve on the Supreme Court.

 Other branches

-Presidents during this court have been George W. Bush, Barack Obama, Donald Trump (two nonconsecutive terms), and Joe Biden.
+Presidents during this court have been George W. Bush, Barack Obama, Donald Trump (two non-consecutive terms), and Joe Biden.
 Congresses included the 109th through the current 119th United States Congresses.